The Real Cost of Doing Your School Website In-House

 Will the system you use to update your website be up to scratch?

 Arguably just as important as the design, structure and content of your school website is the system used to update it.
-We’ve already wrote about the [potential risks of using Wordpress to power your school website].
 There’s several other systems out there, all with varying levels of complexity and functionality but few created specifically for schools.
 Take the e4education Content Management System for example, which contains everything a school needs to communicate and market effectively.
 From advanced form booking functionality for parents evening management, to social media integration, breaking news banners and more.
 Will your new in-house solution have all of the tools and functionality to keep your website up-to-date without compromise?

 Will it look as good?